SRombauts/UEGitPlugin/README.md

 - Windows, Mac and Linux

 ### What *cannot* be done presently
+- Push is not in the current Editor workflow
 - Branch/Merge are not in the current Editor workflow
-- Fetch/Push are not in the current Editor workflow
 - Amend a commit is not in the current Editor workflow
 - Revert All (using either "Stash" or "reset --hard")
 - Configure user name & email ('git config user.name' & git config user.email')
 - Configure remote origin URL ('git remote add origin url')
+- Authentication is not managed if needed for Sync (Pull)

 ### Known issues
+- Rebase/cherry-pick conflicts not working (only merge-conflicts)
 - the Editor does not show deleted files (only when deleted externaly?)
 - the Editor does not show missing files
 - missing localisation for git specific messages